 “What was most helpful about the modules was that it shows you exactly what you should do in a deposition, all the way from the time you arrive until the time you are finished and go off the record.
 For example, arriving at the deposition, finding the perfect spot in the room, swearing in the witness, things like that which are very important,” she added.

 The cost for the 10-module program is currently $100 for members and $175 for nonmembers.
-Once someone registers, they have 180 days (six months) to complete the 10 modules from the date of purchase.
+Once someone registers, they have ten months to complete the 10 modules from the date of purchase.
 Upon completion of the entire program, participants will receive a certificate verifying that they have completed the Career Launcher program.
 No CEUs are currently awarded.

-Starting in August, the program will be offered at the cost of $279 for members and $350 for non-members with a total of 0.40 CEUs offered upon completion of the program.
+Starting in August, the program will also be offered at the cost of $279 for members and $350 for nonmembers with a total of 0.40 CEU offered upon completion of the program.
 To learn more about the program or to register, visit the NCRA Learning Center.

 “I hope all students and new professionals take advantage of this amazing program!
 It is so helpful and educational when learning how to become a professional reporter.
 You will have a better idea of what to expect out in the real world,” Werner said.

 “A great benefit of enrolling in this program is that you will be prepared to take depositions, you will understand how to create a transcript, and you will learn how to be a professional.
 I plan to enroll, and I am excited to continue learning how to better myself to succeed in this amazing career,” she added.